A Guide for Consumers:

 Note: We cannot take action against a facility unless we can find adequate evidence to substantiate the claim.
 Additionally, if the facility does not have a current registration, there are limitations on any fines and penalties that may be recovered.

-For More Information, obtain a copy from any DMV office or from the DMV website at dmv.ny.gov.
+For More Information, obtain a copy from a DMV office or from the DMV website at dmv.ny.gov.

 - Know Your Rights In Auto Repair (C -17)